civil litigation, estate planning/administration, vaccine injury compensation, and Defense Base Act claims

 Estate Planning & Estate Administration

 There is no one right way to do an estate plan.
 However, there are certain elements that all proper estate plans have in common.
 At its most basic level, an estate plan should address not only what will happen when you pass away but what will happen should you become incapacitated.
-Bosson Legal Group’s attorneys provide comprehensive services to meet all your estate planning needs, including: drafting every kind of basic and intermediate estate-planning document, coordinating intergenerational and business succession planning, and administering every kind of situation arising out of incapacity or death (resorting to litigation if/as necessary).
+Bosson Legal Group attorneys David Showalter and Bryan Bishop provide comprehensive services to meet all your estate planning needs, including: drafting every kind of basic and intermediate estate-planning document, coordinating intergenerational and business succession planning, and administering every kind of situation arising out of incapacity or death (resorting to litigation if/as necessary).

 Estate planning